Skip to content

 - Leopard: 500K equivalent

-- Awakened Dough: trade for ~3 Mythic fruits
+- Awakened Dough: trade for approximately 3 Mythic fruits

 - Gas: 400K fragments equivalent

-Most players grind one fruit fully, then trade up.
-The Yama → Trade → Kitsune progression is the cleanest endgame path.
+Most players grind one fruit fully and then trade up.
+The Yama → Trade → Kitsune progression is the cleanest endgame path I've seen — straightforward grind target, good trade value, then you arrive at the best fruit in the game.

 What this means for your build

-If you have one of the top 5, your build is competitive.
-If you have #6-10, you're punching above your weight in PvP but might lag in raids.
-Anything outside this list is worth replacing for serious endgame content.
+If you have one of the top 5 fruits, your build is competitive.
+If you have #6–10, you're punching above your weight in PvP but might lag in raids.
+Anything outside this list is worth replacing if you're serious about endgame.

 The meta moves fast — expect Update 32 (mid-2026) to shake this up with Venom's rework and a new fruit drop.
-Bookmark and check back when each major patch ships.
+Bookmark the page and check back when each major patch ships.

 Key Takeaways